-An allocation to international markets is an important portfolio diversifier for self-managed superannuation funds (SMSFs).
-If recent trends are anything to go by, it seems SMSF trustees need no persuading.
+An allocation to international shares is an important portfolio diversifier for any investor and SMSF trustees are no different.

 Currency fluctuations can have both negative and positive impacts on portfolio returns.
-But investors who would like to remove currency risk from the investment equation can do so by hedging their currency exposure using a range of strategies.
+Investors who would like to remove currency risk from the investment equation can do so by hedging their currency exposure using a range of strategies.

 What impact do currency movements have on returns?

 A simple example can help illustrate the impact of currency on investment returns.
-Say you purchase shares in US-listed Company B for a total of US$100 when the exchange rate is US75c.
-In Australian dollars, the purchase will cost you A$133.
+Say you purchase shares in US-listed Company B for a total of US$100 when the exchange rate is US75c for one Australian dollar.
+In Aussie dollars, the purchase will cost you A$133.